boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 ## wc

-`wc` is very useful to count lines, words or even characters in files or the standard input.
+`wc` is very useful to count lines, words or even characters in files.

 ### Examples